-Important: A student will be identified as an English learner if the student's ability in English is so limited or the student's disabilities are so severe that the English language proficiency assessment cannot be administered (19 TAC §89.1226(g)).
+Important: A student will be identified as emergent bilingual if the student's ability in English is so limited or the student's disabilities are so severe that the English language proficiency assessment cannot be administered (19 TAC §89.1226(g)).

-- 3. The language proficiency assessment committee (LPAC) convenes to identify the student as an English learner or as English proficient, based on the results of the English language proficiency assessment, and recommends placement of the identified English learner in either the bilingual or ESL education program, in accordance with 19 TAC §89.1205 (a) and (c).
+- 3. The language proficiency assessment committee (LPAC) convenes to identify the student as emergent bilingual or as English proficient, based on the results of the English language proficiency assessment, and recommends placement of the identified emergent bilingual in either the bilingual or ESL education program, in accordance with 19 TAC §89.1205 (a) and (c).
 However, district personnel do not yet assign the student a bilingual or ESL program type code in the attendance accounting system. - 4.
-The LPAC must give written notice to the student's parents informing them that the student has been classified as an EL and requesting documented parental approval to place the student in the required bilingual or ESL education program.
+The LPAC must give written notice to the student's parents informing them that the student has been classified as emergent bilingual and requesting documented parental approval to place the student in the required bilingual or ESL education program.
 The notice must include information about the benefits of the bilingual or ESL education program for which the student has been recommended and state that it is an integral part of the school program (19 TAC §89.1220(h)).

-The parental approval form must contain a space for the parent's or legal guardian's signature and a space for the date the form was signed or documented approval must be obtained in accordance with 19 TAC §89.1220 (m).
+The parental approval form must contain a space for the parent's or legal guardian's signature and a space for the date the form was signed for written approval, or parental approval may be obtained through a documented phone conversation or email that is documented in writing and retained in accordance with 19 TAC §89.1220 (m).

-5. Once documented parental approval has been received, district personnel assign the student the appropriate bilingual or ESL program type code and parental permission code162 in the attendance accounting system.
+5. Once documented parental approval has been received, district personnel assign the student the appropriate bilingual or ESL program type code and parental permission code in the attendance accounting system.